AntoinePST/Zephyr_Startup/ReadMe.md

 To be able to install your Zephyr environment, please **Download & Install** the following dependencies needed & **Add it to PATH** if it is not automatically did during installation.
 All the installation files are available in the `Zephyr_Startup\installation_files` folder.
 Please follow these steps:

+> [!NOTE]
+> The following software installations are a way of doing things and have been verified and approved.\
+> You may optionally keep versions of software that you have already installed Or change the download directory.

 ###### GitBash
   - Launch *Git-2.46.1-64-bit.exe* and let all default settings.